mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 * [Lambda](#lambda)

 ## Background
-In the early 2000s, the holiday season was a yearly pain point for online retailers in the fledgling internet.
-Q4 can account for [32% of online retailers' yearly revenue](https://www.forbes.com/sites/shelleykohan/2022/01/12/record-sales-for-online-holiday-shopping-hitting-over-204-billion/?sh=a8ec2f36bb56), which means _a lot of users_ spending _a lot more time_ on your website.
-Even in 2020, the middle of the Covid pandemic brought Amazon a [22% Thanksgiving Day increase in sales](https://www.cnn.com/2020/12/01/business/amazon-holiday-season-sales) compared to 2019.
+The holiday season is a yearly compute crunch for online retailers.
+Q4 accounted for **a staggering 33-39%** of [Macy's](https://ycharts.com/companies/M/revenues) and [Kohl's](https://ycharts.com/companies/KSS/revenues) yearly revenues. ([Amazon](https://ycharts.com/companies/AMZN/revenues) was 29-32%.)
+Holiday shopping means _a lot of users_ are spending _a lot more time_ on your website.

 How can you handle this extra load?
 One option is to buy more computers.
 And there are indeed [stories of early Amazon engineers](https://open.spotify.com/episode/14LmWeOMRZysw2i2vYSOuw?si=ce630660e3b44461) shopping for the most powerful servers they could find, hoping it would handle the spike in requests to the online retailer.
 But when the holiday buzz ends, that extra compute might end up sitting around unused.